Xavier Bettel: COVID-19 hospitalisation

 On 4 July 2021, Bettel was admitted to hospital following a COVID-19 diagnosis on 27 June.
 The move was initially described as precautionary and for tests.
 It was reported that he experienced "mild symptoms" such as high temperature and headache.
 The following day, it was reported that he was in a "serious but stable" condition and would remain hospitalised.
 On 7 July 2021, the government said that Bettel would remain hospitalised a "little bit longer" due to low saturation of oxygen in his blood and that he was recovering "little by little".
 On 8 July 2021, Bettel was discharged from hospital.
 It was announced he would resume activities soon via remote work for the rest of his isolation period.
 Bettel thanked health authorities for the treatment during his hospitalisation period.

 Honours and awards

 Allegations of plagiarism

-"In his thesis at the University of Nancy there is not one correct reference," wrote Pol Reuter with reference to research by Reporter.lu.
+"In [Bettel's] thesis at the University of Nancy there is not one correct reference," wrote Pol Reuter with reference to research by Reporter.lu.
 The master's thesis, submitted in 1999, is dedicated to the topic of electoral reform at the European Parliament.
 Allegedly, only two of the total 56 pages were free of plagiarism.
 The plagiarism findings are said to have been confirmed by several independent researchers.
 Bettel stated he wrote this thesis with a clear conscience, although "from today’s standpoint, it could have – yes, maybe should have – been done differently."
-He also stated he would accept the findings of the University of Lorraine on the matter.
+On 1 February 2022, he announced in a press release from the State Ministry that he was asking the university to revoke his DEA (Diplôme d'études approfondies).
+The day before, the university had requested that he provide the missing source references in his thesis.